LITCHFIELD COMMUNITY GREENWAY:

 To Start from the North Shore Road parking lot [Southern End]; From the junction of Routes 63 & 202 in Litchfield travel west on Route 202 for 2.6 miles.
 Turn left on North Shore Rd.
 Parking lot on the left.

-Starting from North Shore Road parking lot [Southern End]; Map Board located here, along with maps.
-This is on the border with Bantam.
+Starting from North Shore Road parking lot in Litchfield [Southern End]; Map Board located here, along with maps.
+This is on the border with Bantam (Borough of Litchfield)

-Note; Future Phase 4 will continue the Greenway south through the borough of Bantam.
-Funded in 2023.
+Note; Future Phase 4 will continue the Greenway West, through the borough of Bantam.
+Construction slated for 2025.
+See Map Below.

-Note; The old rail bed continues alongside Russell Rd but has not been developed as of May 2023.
-Construction is planned for 2023 to extend the trail north along the old rail bed to the old Litchfield RR Depot, which now houses the Litchfield Land Trust.
+Note; The old rail bed continues North, alongside Russell Rd, but has not been developed as of 2024.
+Phase 5 construction is planned for 2025 to extend the trail North, along the old rail bed to the old Litchfield RR Depot, which now houses the Litchfield Land Trust.
 A new parking lot will be built here as well.

 HH